MarcinMG-web/Image-Search-Unsplash/README.md

     1.Open project file
     2.npm install
-    3.npm start
+    3.Create .env to add your api key from Unsplash 4.npm start
-    4.Open the browsers at http://localhost:3000.
+    5.Open the browsers at http://localhost:3000.